Do Go On - 337 - The History of April Fools Day

 This isn't even a joke anymore.

-Yeah, this is just sad.
+It's just sad.

-The first written down record of it happening in America that I saw was in 1771 in a diary
+of it happening in America that I saw

-entry by Anna Green Winslow in Boston.
+in a diary entry by Anna Green Winslow

-This entry seems to suggest that Winslow's prank is either trying to get her mum to remember
+Winslow's prank is either trying to get her mum

-something that didn't happen, which is funny, or get her mum to remember being pranked by
+to remember something that didn't happen, which is funny,

-her dad, which is also very funny.
+which is also very funny.

 And this is what she wrote.

-that Papa called you to see flying over the blacksmith's shop
+to sea flying over the blacksmith's shop,

-I didn't understand a word of that.
+that was actually very good yeah I didn't I didn't understand a word of that yeah

-remember that time that Dad told you to go look at those geese flying?
+the dad told you to go look at those geese flying

-God, they didn't have much to do back then, did they?
+They didn't have much to do back then, did they?

 Three years later.

-There weren't any geese
+They weren't any geese.

-the prank is her going
+Or the prank is her going, hey, remember this thing?

-because I thought it was a bit baffling.
+I had the thought to not read that bit out because I thought it was a bit baffling.

-And then you, oh, the bit you just read.
+Oh, the bit you just read.

 Yeah.

-Yeah, yeah, yeah, and then you read it.
+Yeah, yeah, and then you read it.

 I read it out anyway.

-there's a few bits that I might not read?
+there's a few bits that I might not read.

-And I just accidentally started it.
+And I just actually started it.

 Yeah, yeah, yeah.

-But definitely could have probably chopped that bit.
+but definitely could have probably chopped that bit.

 Nah, I reckon it's fine.